Dark Kingdom: Prince Endymion

 In the manga, the original anime adaptation, and Sailor Moon Crystal, Beryl discovers that Mamoru Chiba is the reincarnated Prince Endymion after being revived by a fragment of the Silver Crystal that entered his body.
 Beryl uses her magic to turn him into a thrall of the Dark Kingdom and has him assume the identity of Endou to aid her in her scheme to locate the Sailor Guardians' base and steal the Silver Crystal.
 Sailor Moon manages to break Beryl's hold over Mamoru in the final battle.

+In the original anime series, Princess Serenity's tears turn into the Silver Crystal, which revives Endymion.
+He is kidnapped by Kunzite immediately afterwards and is brainwashed by Beryl's magic.
+He is instructed to work with Kunzite, but he still saves the Sailor Guardians from danger.
+When he is trapped by the attacks of Sailors Mercury and Jupiter and Sailor Moon attempts to heal him, Kunzite takes him back to D Point to have him be brainwashed further.
+He fights Sailor Moon in the season finale, but is deprogrammed when he touches an artifact he gave to Sailor Moon before his enthrallment.
+He dies saving her from Beryl, but is revived by Usagi's final wish.

 In the live-action series, Endymion willingly takes Queen Metaria into his body in order to kill himself and finish her, but she takes control of his body until Sailor Moon kills him, defeating Metaria for good and reviving Endymion afterward.

 Dark Mercury

 In the live-action series, Kunzite attempts an experiment in which he turns one of the Sailor Guardians evil.
 In Act 20, he kidnaps Ami Mizuno, who at the time is the loneliest and most vulnerable member of the team, and exposes her to Queen Metaria's energies, changing her into an evil alter ego called Dark Mercury.
 A black motif is added to her uniform, and she uses "dark" powers and an icicle sword.
 Kunzite keeps her fairly close, being careful to withdraw her whenever Sailor Moon attempts healing but takes advantage of her newly-sadistic personality by allowing her to attend school and antagonize Usagi.
 While a part of the Dark Kingdom, Mercury is as arrogant as her allies but extends a small amount of kindness to Nephrite.
 In the end, Dark Mercury almost kills Sailor Moon, but the knowledge that she has injured her friend reverts Ami back to her true form.